 Who Needs Safety Footwear?

 Any worker who may be subject to hazardous conditions.
-Different tasks require different protection.
+Different tasks require different protection, wet conditions will require waterproof protection.
 Some footwear is designed to protect against multiple hazards.
 The hazard and likelihood of an incident occurring should be evaluated using a risk assessment.
 PPE should always be used as a last resort after all other ways of eliminating the risk have been exhausted.

 Hazards For Workers Feet